cherylxlee/article_recommender/README.md

 ## Future Improvements for the Flask App

 ### 1. Enhanced User Interface
-- **Responsive Design**: Use a CSS framework like Bootstrap to make the app visually appealing and responsive.
-This can significantly improve the user experience across different devices with minimal effort.
+- **Responsive Design**: Use Bootstrap to make the app visually appealing and responsive, to improve user experience.

 ### 2. Improved Article Recommendations
-- **Personalized Recommendations**: Start by implementing a simple user feedback mechanism, such as thumbs up/down or favorite buttons for articles.
-This data can be used to tailor recommendations based on what users prefer.
+- **Personalized Recommendations**: Implement a simple user feedback mechanism, thumbs up/down and favorite buttons for articles.

 ### 3. Advanced Search Functionality
-- **Search Bar**: Add a basic search bar to allow users to search for articles by keywords.
-This feature can be implemented using simple form handling in Flask and will enhance user accessibility to content.
+- **Search Bar**: Add a search bar to allow users to search for articles by keywords.

-### 4. Error Handling and User Feedback
-- **Basic Error Handling**: Implement error handling for common issues, like displaying user-friendly error messages when an article is not found or when there are server issues.
-This can improve the overall user experience.

 ## Data
 Download the following data in `~/data` directory: